microsoftgraph/nodejs-connect-rest-sample/README.md

 We'd love to get your feedback about the Office 365 Node.js Connect sample.
 You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/O365-Nodejs-Microsoft-Graph-Connect/issues) section of this repository.

 Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+MicrosoftGraph).
 Make sure that your questions or comments are tagged with [Office365] and [MicrosoftGraph].

+<a name="contributing"></a>
+## Contributing ##

+If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Additional resources